EdenWise/hjcrc/hjcrc.md

 ## Notes

++ Mass Societal Psychlogical Pressure/Reinforcment
-* Define as zero-sum game and John Nash.
++ Define as zero-sum game and John Nash.
-* What is heaven?
++ What is heaven?
 It has come to following the free---a gravity almost all are being pulled to---generally ignorantly.
 A safety.
 Can anyone see it clearly.
 + The saved, the right, feel it is more about fighting or avoiding the Jews than listening to the to the people that need it the most.
 + Grand Mistresses/Masters say "It hardly matters how you get here".
 + Those that follow the great two-ism live rich lives---an algorithm invested in heavily by both sides---the great two algorithmic clock.